Last Updated on October 20, 2024 by Soumya

-Getting tickets to Frida Kahlo Museum in Mexico City is a really really important task.
-That’s because if you don’t buy Frida Kahlo tickets well ahead of time, you won’t get them on the day of your visit!
+Getting tickets to the Frida Kahlo Museum in Mexico City is a really really important task.
+If you don’t buy them well ahead of time, you won’t get them on the day of your visit!

 Yes, that’s true.
-You need to purchase your Frida Kahlo House tickets at least 4-5 days before visiting.
+You must purchase your Frida Kahlo House tickets at least 4-5 days before visiting.

-On my recent trip to Mexico City, all Casa Azul tickets were sold out on two instances.
-I, finally, managed to get in on Day 3 by purchasing tickets from a third-party provider.
+On my recent trip to Mexico City, all Casa Azul tickets were sold out in two instances.
+Finally, I managed to get in on Day 3 by purchasing tickets from a third-party provider.
 And Thank God for that!

-Visiting Frida Kahlo House was important to me and I could not have skipped it for anything in the world.
+Visiting Frida Kahlo’s House was important to me, and I could not have skipped it for anything in the world.
 Kahlo has always inspired me with her art and life.
-So, visiting Frida Kahlo House (or Casa Azul as it is also called) was an important item on my Mexico bucket list.
+So, visiting Frida Kahlo House (or Casa Azul, as it is also called) was a must-do on my Mexico bucket list.

-So, here I am to answer all your questions about getting tickets to Frida Kahlo Museum – where to buy them, how much do they cost, how often do these tickets sell out, do you need to book ahead, and so much more.
+So, here I am to answer all your questions about getting tickets to the Frida Kahlo Museum—where to buy them, how much they cost, how often they sell out, whether you need to book ahead, and so on.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!